hamlet-io/docs/docs/getting-started/create-cmdb.md

     |-- root.json
     ```

-1. Now that the overall hosting environment has been defined we can create a product.
+1. Now that the overall hosting environment has been defined we can create a `product` CMDB.
 Products represent applications deployed through their lifecycle.

     Change into the root directory of your CMDB.